BrentYoshida/security-portfolio/OTW/Bandit/level-00.md

 ## Key Takeaway

 Level 0 is about establishing the connection pattern that every subsequent level builds on.
-The `-p` flag for non-standard ports is the one thing to internalize — it's a small detail that comes up constantly in both CTFs and real engagements.
+The `-p` flag for non-standard ports is the one thing to internalize; it's a small detail that comes up constantly in both CTFs and real engagements.

 **Next:** [Bandit Level 1 → 2](./level-01.md)